Hi there! I’m Adrienne.

 Much of my journey involves my walk with God, relationships, and a deep delve into existentialism.
 What I have found is the less stubborn I am about certainty, the bigger and more beautiful God’s LOVE has become.

-I am a trained theologian who believed the world was one that needed saving.
-Now I know it just needed me to show up in love, without an agenda.
-I spent several years in leadership development in Higher Ed, missions, team building within church and para-church ministry settings, and working in the non-profit sector.
-After the death of our son I stumbled onto blogging, hosted a radio show for people to connect through candid story sharing, started a non-profit, and launched a women’s ministry.
+As a trained theologian who believed the world was one that needed saving, I now know it just needed me to show up in love, without an agenda.
+I spent several years in leadership development in Higher Ed, international relief, team building within church and public settings, and volunteering in the non-profit sector.
+After the death of our son I fell back in love with writing, connecting with strangers through candid story sharing.
+I also hosted a radio show based on authentic storytelling and launched a non-profit serving women and their families.

-But one of the many things grief taught me was to be present, so I decided to hang it all up to be intentional with our daughter and second son, savoring the opportunity to witness their growth.
+But one of the many things grief taught me was the importance of presence, so I decided to pause all the things to intentionally savor the younger years with our daughter and second son.

-Today I combine my experience as a builder’s kid and many years inside and outside the Church walls, listening and assisting others who are wrestling with big life questions, exploring their evolving beliefs, and getting curious around what a life of extravagant LOVE and healing could actually look like, even amidst sorrow and pain.
-Whether you call it “deconstruction,” a mid-life crisis, a dark night of the soul, or something else entirely, I see you.
+Today I combine my experience as a builder’s kid and DIYer, and many years inside and outside the Church walls, coaching others wrestling with big life questions, exploring their evolving beliefs, and getting curious around what a life based on the value of extravagant LOVE could actually look like, even amidst sorrow and pain.
+Whether you call it “spiritual deconstruction,” a mid-life crisis, the dark night of the soul, or something else entirely, I see you.
 You are amazing and you are not alone!
-It’s an honor to show up for people who areholding the tension between the both/and’s in life.
+It’s an honor to show up for people who are holding the tension between the both/and’s in life.
 It’s in that tension we find peace.

-I’m glad you are here and I look forward to getting to know one another on the road ahead.
+I’m glad you are here and I look forward to getting to know you on the road ahead.